Lord-Giganticus/access-key-extractor/README.md

 ## Notes

-- For extractor.py to work at it's best, copy and paste rpx/elf titles into the folder where you saved extractor.py
+- For access-key-extractor.exe to work at it's best, copy and paste rpx/elf titles into the folder where you saved access-key-extractor.exe
 - Encoding defaults to utf16le, which seems to work for all titles.
 Has not been tested on every title
 - Access keys are always 8 lowercase characters a-f0-9, except for the Friends server access key.
 Because of this, this may return multiple possible keys.
 You may provide a test packet to attempt to find the exact access key, or try all returned possible keys one by one
 - To get the access key for a WiiU title you must first decompress the RPX file in the `code/` folder of the decrypted title into an ELF, then run the extractor on the ELF.
 See [wiiurpxtool.](https://github.com/0CBH0/wiiurpxtool) I also provided the latest exe in the repo :)